-- e. can be solved in standardized or prescribed ways. - f. are encompassed by standards, codes and documented procedures; requires authorization to work outside limits; - g. information is concrete and largely complete but requires checking and possible supplementation.

-h. involves several issues but few of these imposing conflicting constraints and a limited range of interested and affected parties
+- d. can be solved in standardized or prescribed ways. - e. is encompassed by standards, codes and documented procedures; requires authorization to work outside limits; - f. information is concrete and largely complete, but requires checking and possible supplementation. - g. involves several issues but few of these imposing conflicting constraints and a limited range of interested and affected parties